ceccon-t/Chargen/README.md

 ## How to use

 Type in the information about your character on the top left form.
-After that, click on "Generate image" button to generate an avatar, and "Generate bio" to generate a biography.
+After that, click on "Generate avatar" button to generate an avatar, and "Generate bio" to generate a biography.

 If you like the result, click on the "Save character" button at the bottom to save the generated content to disk.
 A folder will be created with the date and name of the character, containing a JPEG image for the avatar and a plain text file for the biography with all the information of the character.